micainc/mosaic/README.md

   ```
 ### Troubleshooting Common Issues on Windows
 - npm fails with node-gyp error
-  - You need to install the latest version of Visual Studio including the "Desktop development with C++" workload"
+  - You need to install the latest version of Visual Studio including the "Desktop development with C++" workload" <br>
-  - Steps to resolve the error:
+    Steps to resolve the error:
     1. Search for "Visual Studio Installer" in the Windows search bar and open it.
     2. Locate your installed version of Visual Studio and click the "Modify" button.
     3. In the Visual Studio Installer, navigate to the **Workloads** tab.